Building partnerships to deliver community benefits from natural capital.

 Led by Community Land Scotland in partnership with the Scottish Land Commission, the project is helping deliver Scottish Government expectations that communities are involved in decisions and benefit from Scotland’s land.

-As investment in land for natural capital developments increases, it is essential to ensure that communities are meaningfully involved, receive a fair share of the benefits, and are not at risk of being marginalised.
+As investment in land for natural capital developments increases, it is essential to ensure that communities are meaningfully involved, receive a fair share of the benefits, and are not being marginalised.

 The Natural Capital Community Partnerships provides tailored support to a small number of projects, establishing fair and practical examples of projects where landowners, communities, developers, and nature finance developers work together to share in the benefits of natural capital investment.